wp-plugins/updraftplus/readme.txt

 That's very good of you, thank you.
 You are looking for WordShell, <a href="http://wordshell.net">http://wordshell.net</a>.

+= Some of my files have uploaded into my cloud storage, but not others. =

+From version 0.9.0, UpdraftPlus features a resumption feature - if you wait 5 minutes and visit a page on your site, then it should re-try not-yet-uploaded files.
+If that fails, then turn on debugging and paste the debug log (log in via FTP, and look in wp-content/updraft) into the support forum.

-= I want to restore, but cannot do so from the WP Admin console =
+= I want to restore, but have failed to do so from the WP Admin console =

 That's no problem.
 If you have your backed files, then you simply need to unzip them into the right places.
 UpdraftPlus does not back up the WordPress core - you can just get a fresh copy of that from www.wordpress.org.
 After installing that, then unzip the zip files for your uploads, themes and plugins back into the wp-content directory.
 Then re-install the database (e.g. by running it through PHPMyAdmin).
 Please don't ask me how to carry out these steps - they are basic operations which you can hire any of hundreds of thousands of people to show you how to do.